 Note that these latter day stele erectors were of the same dynasty which had so bloodily extinguished the Koryo.
 In Korea the higher fidelities of loyalty and respect can transcend current political leanings, ideology, and past machinations.
 Along these same lines, Ri Song Gye, the first king of the dynasty, also deserves a dismount at his retirement home in Hamhung.
 How did the he end up in retirement in the remote northeast of the country?
 Well, his son, the very same Ri Pang Won who had Jong Mong Ju killed, sent him there.
 Et tu, Pang Wone?

 At the Chogye Gate of Sokwang Temple near Wonsan the stele is not related to such worldly affairs.
 The road to the temple represents a spiritual journey from the mundane human world to the divine and even those high and mighty in the secular world must lower themselves before entering a sacred place.

 In old Mercia, Lady Godiva rode nude atop a horse to humble herself before the good people of Coventry.
 In old Korea, she would have at least needed to dismount the horse to win their respect.
 The Hitchhiker’s Guide humbly reminds you to follow local customs and conventions when visiting important locations in modern Korea and elsewhere.

-The Hitchhiker’s Guide to the DPRK – Practical tips for travel in Korea.
+The Hitchhiker’s Guide to North Korea – Practical tips for travel in Korea.